San Pedro, Costa Rica

 San Pedro is a district of the Montes de Oca canton, in the San José province of Costa Rica.

 Geography

 San Pedro has an area of 4.7 km2 and an elevation of 1,205 metres.

 Demographics

 For the 2011 census, San Pedro had a population of 23,977 inhabitants.

 Locations

 The district is home to the University of Costa Rica, Universidad Latina de Costa Rica, and other institutions of higher learning.

-Residential and commercial development is very high and commercial buildings are slowly taking the place of previous quiet suburbs.
+The San Pedro district has experienced significant residential and commercial development growth, with modern commercial buildings gradually replacing the once-quiet suburbs, a testament to its rapid urbanization.